Instructions for completing this course

 10. Specify the conditions under which immediate use steam sterilization may be performed.

-11. Outline important steps in reprocessing semicritical patient care equipment.
+11. Outline important steps in reprocessing semi-critical patient care equipment.

 13. Explain the liability associated with reprocessing a single-use disposable item.